TAHA513/popo/replit.md

-# LaaBoBo Live - Live Streaming and Gift Platform
+# GameHub - Social Gaming and Live Streaming Platform

 ## Overview

-LaaBoBo Garden (حديقة LaaBoBo) is an innovative social virtual pet platform that revolutionizes social media interaction through virtual pet care and community engagement.
-The platform focuses on virtual pet ownership, social gardens, gift economies, and interactive community features without the complexity of live streaming.
-Each user owns a virtual pet (like "أرنوب الصغير") in their digital garden, creating an emotional connection and encouraging daily engagement through care activities, social visits, and gift exchanges.
+GameHub is an innovative social gaming platform that revolutionizes social media interaction through live streaming, multiplayer gaming, and community engagement.
+The platform focuses on real-time gaming experiences, social interaction, gift economies, and interactive community features.
+Users can stream their gameplay, participate in multiplayer games, and engage with friends through various social features.

 ## User Preferences